 Who can get an order of protection?

-You can get an order of protection against a “family or household member” who has committed acts of domestic abuse against you.
-Family or household members include adult or minors who are:
+You can get an order of protection against an adult or minor “family or household member” who has committed acts of domestic abuse against you.
+Family or household members include:

-• a person with whom you live currently or have lived in the past;
+- someone you live with or lived with in the past;

 Note: You can file the petition for yourself, your minor child, or on behalf of another person as long as you have personal knowledge that this person has been abused.
-Also, an adult household member can file for an order on behalf of a minor child in the household.2
+Also, an adult household member can file on behalf of a minor child in the household.2

 1 7 Guam Code § 40101(d)